OpenEvalProject/evals/manuscripts/elife-59566/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/59566/elife-59566-fig7-v2.jpg)

 **Figure 7.:** (A) Dorsal view of an adult swift lousefly with vestigial wings (top).
 Ventral view of a female pregnant with a prepupa (bottom).
 Scale bars, 1 mm.
 (B) Wild-type octopaminergic neurons in hemilineage 0B in a Drosophila melanogaster VNC labelled with CD8::GFP driven by TDC2-GAL4 (orange arrowheads).
 Scale bar, 50 µm.
 (C) Octopaminergic neurons in hemilineage 0B in a swift lousefly VNC labelled with antibodies for tyramine β-hydroxylase (TBH, orange arrowheads).
 Fluorescence in the neuropil is derived from secondary antibodies trapped in the tracheal system and does not mark the true presence of TBH protein.
 Scale bar, 50 µm.
 (D) Quantification of T2/T1 number of octopaminergic neurons in fruit flies and swift louseflies shows that swift louseflies have lost the T2-specific higher numbers typical of flying dipterans (*p = 0.012, Mann-Whitney. n = 7 fruit flies, n = 3 swift louseflies).
 Bars represent mean ± standard deviation.
 (E) Cluster of cell bodies belonging to hemilineage 0A (dashed outline) labelled with antibodies for GABA and (F) cell bodies belonging to hemilineage 0B labelled with TBH antibodies in the prothorax (T1) of a swift lousefly.
 (G) Swift lousefly larva (top) and Day 30 swift lousefly pupa removed from its puparial case (bottom).
 Scale bars, 1 mm (H) EdU labels proliferating cells and antibody-labelling for active Dcp-1 reveals dying cells in the CNS of a swift lousefly pupa 9 days after pupariation.
 Scale bar, 50 µm.
 (I) Dying cells in lineage 0 labelled with antibodies for active Dcp-1 are located close to proliferating cells (e.g., NB*) throughout neurogenesis at Day 5 (top left), Day 9 (top right), Day 16 (bottom left) and Day 23 (bottom right) after pupariation.
 Scale bar, 10 µm. n = 1 each.
 (J) The occurrence of active Dcp-1-positive cells in lineage 0 in T1, T2 and T3 from Day 4 to Day 23 after pupariation in swift lousefly pupae (n = 1 each).
-Each black box indicates one occurrence.Figure 7—source data 1.
+Each black box indicates one occurrence.

 Because octopaminergic population size reflects flight ability across insects, and dipterans generally display larger populations in the mesothorax, we wondered if flies which have lost flight during evolution show reduced numbers of octopaminergic neurons in this segment.
 To this end, we described the MNB lineage in the flightless dipteran Crataerina pallida, the swift lousefly (Figure 7A), a viviparous haematophagous ectoparasite of the swift Apus apus (Bequaert, 1952; Hagan, 1951; Hutson, 1984; Walker and Rotherham, 2010a; Walker and Rotherham, 2010b).
 We labelled lousefly octopaminergic neurons from hemilineage 0B using antibodies for tyramine β-hydroxylase (Monastirioti et al., 1996) and by comparing the ratio of octopaminergic cells in the mesothorax (winged segment) and the prothorax (lacks wings), we found that, unlike flying dipterans, the swift lousefly has lost segment-specific variability of cell numbers (fruit fly [2.2 ± 0.2, n = 7] versus swift lousefly [1.1 ± 0.2, n = 3], p=0.012, Mann-Whitney U = 0, Mann- Whitney t-test) (Figure 7B,C,D,E,F).
 In the sister hemilineage 0A we found a considerably larger number of GABAergic neurons (Figure 7F), suggesting that PCD may be responsible for the selective elimination of the octopaminergic hemilineage.